gumaerc-testorg/15.371-fall-2024/content/pages/video-modules.md

 title: Video Modules
 uid: 33ff81fb-0b04-4a38-bec0-060ac3912238
 ---
 In the following short video series, Prof. Perez-Breva gives an overview of Innovation Team (iTeams) and explains how the iTeams approach differs from traditional entrepreneurship models.
-The full series runs less than an hour total, and you can also jump directly to the [YouTube Playlist on the OCW channel.](https://www.youtube.com/playlist?list=PLUl4u3cNGP63FBm4EY4n6fh8dcUAnetzi)
+The full series runs less than an hour total, and you can also jump directly to the {{% resource_link "c5d0a70c-be33-4af3-8b24-965345db8b57" "YouTube Playlist on the OCW channel." %}}

 {{< resource uuid="3a40663d-558c-4461-8225-ece588917310" >}}
 {{< resource uuid="628e833a-d972-424e-b38a-4dad2c1c2840" >}}